moltak/adminjs-mikroorm/README.md

   Resource.setORM(orm);
   // If your entities use `class-validator` to validate data, you can inject it's validate method into the resource.
   Resource.validate = validate;
-  AdminBro.registerAdapter({ Database, Resource });
+  AdminJS.registerAdapter({ Database, Resource });

-  // You can instantiate AdminBro either by specifying all resources separately: const adminBro = new AdminBro({
+  // You can instantiate AdminJS either by specifying all resources separately: const adminJs = new AdminJS({
     resources: [{ resource: User, options: {} }],
   });

-  // Or by passing your ORM instance into `databases` property. const adminBro = new AdminBro({
+  // Or by passing your ORM instance into `databases` property. const adminJs = new AdminJS({
     databases: [orm],
   });
   // You should choose to use either `resources` or `databases`